Do Platform Migrations Compromise Content Moderation? Evidence from r/The_Donald and r/Incels

 In this section, we use the signals described in \Secref{sec:methods-content} to analyze whether the communities and their users became more toxic and ideologically radical following the migrations.
 We again analyze community- and user-level trends separately.

-\subsection{Community-level Trends}
+\subsection{Community-level trends}

-To study community-level trends, we use a regression discontinuity design similar to Equation \eqref{eq:linear}; however, here we add an extra term to control for changes in length that may be associated with the migration. \footnote{We find a significant decrease in the average post length for the Incel community post-migration (131.7 \vs 118.0), and significant increase for TD (129.2 \vs 141.2).} The model now takes on this form:
+To study community-level trends, we use a regression discontinuity design similar to Equation \eqref{eq:linear}; however, we add an extra term to control for changes in length associated with the migration. \footnote{We find significant changes in the average post length pre- \vs post-migration: 131.7 \vs 118.0 for Incels, and 129.2 \vs 141.2 for TD.} The model now takes on this form:

 where $l_t$ represents the median length of posts (in characters) on day~$t$.
-We add this covariate to ensure that changes in the intercept ($\alpha$) and the slope ($\beta$) following the intervention are not confounded by changes in the way people post on the new platforms (e.g., longer posts).
+We add this covariate to ensure that changes in the intercept ($\alpha$) and the slope ($\beta$) following the intervention are not confounded by changes in the way people post on the new platform (e.g., longer posts).
 Note that a consequence of this added term is that when we plot the number of posts (on the $y$-axis) per day (on the $x$-axis), we no longer get a straight line since changes in the median length (which varies with time) may impact the outcome of the regression.
 Thus, for the plots, we fix the value of the length as the average value through the entire period in order to isolate the effect of the intervention and simulate that there is no length change.
 For descriptions of the other coefficients, see Equation~\eqref{eq:linear}.
 Again, all coefficients for the regression analysis, along with confidence intervals, are shown in \Tabref{tab:rdd}.